Climate Action

 Energy efficiency

-We believe that improving energy efficiency and optimising plant performance is good practice in reducing CO2.
-We use our certified ISO 50001 Energy Management System to drive continuous improvement in energy, set specific energy consumption (SEC) and CO2 targets, and to monitor performance at every one of our manufacturing sites.
+We believe that improving energy efficiency and optimising plant performance is essential to reduce CO2 emissions.
+We use our ISO 50001-certified Energy Management System to drive continuous improvement in energy, set specific energy consumption (SEC) and CO2 targets, and monitor performance at every one of our manufacturing sites.
 These targets are tightened each year to drive continuous improvement and investment in lower CO2 plant and operations.

-Our ISO 50001 system is independently assessed each year to help us ensure that all our operations are compliant with regulatory requirements, such as the UK Government’s Energy Savings Opportunity Scheme (ESOS).
+Our ISO 50001 system is independently assessed each year to ensure that we continue to work to a high standard of energy management, and that our operations are compliant with regulatory requirements such as the UK Government’s Energy Savings Opportunity Scheme (ESOS).

 Renewable power